duckgrammer/Appointment-Scheduling-MERN/README.md

 Start the Node.JS Server:

-1. `cd back-end` to move into the folder where the API is
+1. `cd back-end` to move into the folder
-2. `npm install`, to install all required dependencies
+2. `npm i`, to install all required dependencies
 3. `npm start` to start the server

 Run the Front-end webapp:

-1. `cd front-end` to move into the folder where the API is
+1. `cd front-end` to move into the folder
-2. `npm install`, to install all required dependencies
+2. `npm i`, to install all required dependencies
-3. `npm start` to move into the folder where the API is
+3. `npm start` to start the server

 \*Make sure the Node.JS Server is running while using the react app